ifp-uiuc/anna/README.md

 It also currently relies on a change to `pylearn2.sandbox.cuda_convnet.pool.py` that defines a `grad` method for the `MaxPoolGrad` class, which can be useful in some cases...

+## Layout of the code
+There are currently 3 main modules:
++ datasets - generic dataset classes
++ layers - layer definitions
++ util - utilities for training, evaluating, and saving/loading checkpoints

 [theano]:https://github.com/Theano/Theano
 [pylearn2]:https://github.com/lisa-lab/pylearn2
 [ccnet]:http://code.google.com/p/cuda-convnet/